Last updated on January 23rd, 2019 at 10:36 am

-It’s that time of year when travel dreamers begin to dream about possible travel destinations for the coming new year, coupled with the holiday season itself, where we are reminded to be grateful for another year and all its blessings, I’ve put together 8 top travel designation retreats where you can practice being grateful.
+It’s that time of year when travel dreamers begin to dream about possible travel destinations for next year, coupled with the holiday season itself, where we are reminded to be grateful for another year and all its blessings.

 These travel destinations offer the perfect peaceful environment in which to rejuvenate, reconnect, and practice gratitude.
 Think of adding these to your travel dream bucket list.